NishantDP/Supervised_Learning/README.md

 In this section, we will expand the spam classification example from Naive bayes by using ensemble classifiers like bagging, random forest and ada-boost.

+### 7. Model Evaluation

+In this section, we will implement the metrics used for evaluating the performance of the models.
+	1. Classification model metrics:
+		- Accuracy score
+		- Recall score
+		- Precision score
+		- F1 and Fbeta scores
+		- ROC curve and AUC